Kevin Fulton: Smithwick Tribunal

 In later years, Fulton gave evidence to the Smithwick Tribunal, in which he reasserted his claim that Garda Owen Corrigan was a double agent for the IRA.
 During the tribunal, lawyers acting for ‘Mooch’ Blair put it to Fulton that their client had not inducted him into the IRA in the 1980s and that he was considered a "gofer" whose main function was to carry out menial tasks.
-The tribunal also heard that Fulton had also previously been dismissed as a Walter Mitty and as a fantasist by former Chief Constable of the RUC Ronnie Flanagan.
-However, Fulton's former RUC handlers attested to the tribunal in regards to his credibility, and described how he worked with Customs to help identify a warehouse in Belgium linked to drug trafficking and cigarette smuggling, while he provided quality information in relation to drug dealing and fraud offences in Northern Ireland.
+The tribunal also heard that Fulton had previously been dismissed as a Walter Mitty character and as a fantasist by former Chief Constable of the RUC Ronnie Flanagan.
+However, Fulton's former RUC handlers attested to the tribunal in regards to his credibility, and described how he worked with Customs to help identify a warehouse in Belgium linked to drug trafficking and cigarette smuggling.
+He also provided quality information in relation to drug dealing and fraud offences in Northern Ireland.

 Undercover activity

-In Unsung Hero, Fulton claims he worked undercover as a British Army agent within the IRA.
+In his book Unsung Hero, Fulton claims he worked undercover as a British Army agent within the IRA.
 He was believed to have operated predominantly inside the IRA's South Down Brigade, as well as concentrating on the heavy IRA activity in neighbouring South Armagh.
 Fulton and four members of his IRA unit in Newry reportedly pioneered the use of flash guns to detonate bombs.

 In one incident, Fulton was questioned on responsibility for designing firing mechanisms used in a horizontal mortar attack on a Royal Ulster Constabulary (RUC) armoured patrol car on Merchants Quay, Newry, County Down, on 27 March 1992.
 Colleen McMurray, a constable (aged 34) died and another constable was seriously injured.
 Fulton claims he tipped off his MI5 handler that an attack was likely.